DoMarsAccount/Merces/Pods/ChameleonFramework/README.md

 If you're working with Swift and are manually installing Chameleon, there's an additional step.
 Make sure to download and drag the following file, [ChameleonShorthand.swift](https://github.com/ViccAlexander/Chameleon/blob/master/Pod/Classes/Swift/ChameleonShorthand.swift), into your project, and you'll be good to go.

-####Palettes
-##### Storyboard Add-On
+####Storyboard Add-On
 Using Chameleon's awesome palette in Storyboard is easy!
 Simply download and install [Chameleon Palette](https://github.com/ViccAlexander/Chameleon/blob/master/Extras/Chameleon.dmg?raw=true).

-Once installed, make sure to restart Xcode.
+Once installed, make sure to restart XCode.
 You'll find all of Chameleon's colors in the Palette Color Picker whenever they're needed! :)

 <p align="center">
   <img src="http://i.imgur.com/XqpFUSt.png" alt="Chameleon Palette"/>